SamuilNikolov/bandwidth-buddy/AI_IMPLEMENTATION_DEEP_DIVE.md

 ### What is Ollama?

 Ollama is a **local LLM runtime** that:
-- Runs models on your local machine (CPU/GPU)
+- Runs models on the local machine (CPU/GPU)
 - Provides a REST API for model interaction
 - Manages model loading, context, and inference
 - Supports multiple model formats (GGUF, etc.)